couchbaselabs/docs-ng/content/couchbase-sdk-node-1.0/appendix-release-notes.markdown

  * Durability requirements on storage operations may fail and could time out even though the durability requirements were successfully verified.

+## Release Notes for Couchbase Node.js Client Library 1.0.1 GA (1 October 2013)

+**New Features and Behaviour Changes in 1.0.1**

+ * Various bug fixes.
+ * Added support for specifying hashkeys.
+ * Updated all tests to use the mocha testing framework.
+ * Corrected issue with design doc management functions.